dsakic/College/README.md

 The page must be adapted to all devices.

-# 3 task
+# Third task
-Create the main (main) frontend interface.
+Create the main frontend interface.

 We rely on the previous task.
 Under the HTML5 standard, make the main part of the startup pages with content of one title, one subtitle, minimum 3 paragraphs and one image,